 6. Economic assessment of guinea fowl (Numida meleagris) farming among the rural households in the buffer zone of the Oba Hills Forest reserve, Nigeria

-Author: Munir K. A. Wahab, Ahmed O. Busari, Muhammed J. Wahab, Kaothar M. Idris-Adeniyi, Mary A. Akinfoyewa
+Author: Munir K. A. Wahab, Ahmed O. Busari, Munir J. Wahab, Kaothar M. Idris-Adeniyi, Mary A. Akinfoyewa

 Abstract